 This course offers an advanced approach to qualitative and quantitative methods in history.
 The objective is to provide students with solid tools for shaping their training as historians.
 We familiarize ourselves with useful concepts and techniques pertaining to archival research, computing, data mining, descriptive and inferential statistics, discourse analysis, ethnography, grounded theory, regression analysis, etc. Special attention is given to computational methods and to the fast-developing field of the digital humanities.
-Students also engage in a variety of class activities under the supervision of the instructor, making use of both in-campus and off-campus resources.
+Students will also engage in a variety of class activities under the supervision of the instructor, making use of both in-campus and off-campus resources.

 HISTORY OF PHYSICS A: FROM THE ANCIENT WORLD TO THE TWENTIETH CENTURY